Divorce and Trusts: Dissolving or Amending Existing Trusts and Using New Trusts in Divorce Planning

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss what family lawyers need to know to evaluate existing trusts that their client or a divorcing couple have.
+This CLE course will discuss what family lawyers need to know to evaluate existing trusts that their client or a divorcing couple have.
 The panel will explain how to identify changes that should be made to trusts due to dissolution of the marriage and how family lawyers can use or create trusts to address assets and money payments.

 - Overview of trust law for family counsel